Xposed-Modules-Repo/fuck.location/README.md

 appears, please deactivate all your module (except Fuck Location) temporary and reboot your phone to see if it works.

-If it works, then something goes wrong on *your* side.
-Check if any incapable modules activated.
+If it works, then something went wrong on *your* side.
+Check if any incapable modules were activated.

 If it still not work, file an issue.